craftercms/docs/source/includes/how-search-works-solr.rst

 	  and the latest commit in the ``sandbox``.
 	* On publish, Studio moves the changes to ``published`` and the Deployer in delivery pulls the changes.

 #.
-A processor of the target in the Deployer sends a request to Crafter Search with the XML or content to index.
+A processor of the target in the Deployer sends a request to the search engine with the XML or content to index.
 #.
+If ElasticSearch is being used, the content will be indexed directly.
-Crafter Search, a thin API layer with simple business rules, generates a Solr document based on the received XML/content and sends it to the Solr
+#.
+If Crafter Search is being used, it generates a Solr document based on the received XML/content and sends it to Solr
    for indexing.

 Querying Process:
 ^^^^^^^^^^^^^^^^^

 A. The end user makes a page or service request to Crafter Engine.
-B. Crafter Engine components requiring queries issue a query to Crafter Search.
+B. Crafter Engine components requiring queries issue a query to ElasticSearch or Crafter Search.
+D. If ElasticSearch is being used, simple filters will be added to the query and then executed.
-C. Crafter Search applies simple rules/additions to the query and issues the query to Solr.
+C. If Crafter Search is being used, it applies simple rules/additions to the query and issues the query to Solr.